 Sure, Jay went 74 for 153 in his NFL career, but these days?
 These days all he does is win.
 Very Cavallari, as the name suggests, was meant to serve as Kristin's star vehicle, trumpeting her return to reality TV more than eight years after she walked away from The Hills and Laguna Beach.
-And while KCav is refreshing and authentic in this most honest look at her real life—and every bit as fun as when she was living it up as an L.A.
-20something—there's no denying Jay is the true breakout star of the series, returning to E! for season two tonight at 10 p.m.
+And while KCav is refreshing and authentic in this most honest look at her real life—and every bit as fun as when she was living it up as an L.A. twenty-something—there's no denying that Jay has been the true breakout star of the series, returning to E! for season three tomorrow night at 9 p.m.
 (Even Kristin freely admits it telling E!
 News, "He's comin' for me!")

-Twitter users, some of the same people who crucified the Vanderbilt alum, 35, for every errant pass he slung as a quarterback first for Denver, then Chicago and finally Miami, are simply living for his dry wit and unflappable personality.
+Twitter users, some of the same people who crucified the Vanderbilt alum, 36, for every errant pass he slung as a quarterback first for Denver, then Chicago and finally Miami (never mind that his stats were good enough to make him the Bears' all-time passing leader), are simply living for his dry wit and unflappable personality.

 And, to be honest, he's not trying all that hard.
 Which is pretty much the point.